 SLC6A5 (Solute Carrier Family 6 Member 5) is a Protein Coding gene.
 Diseases associated with SLC6A5 include Hyperekplexia 3 and Hyperekplexia.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include neurotransmitter:sodium symporter activity and glycine:sodium symporter activity.
-An important paralog of this gene is SLC6A4.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and NRF2 pathway.
+Gene Ontology (GO) annotations related to this gene include neurotransmitter:sodium symporter activity and glycine:sodium symporter activity.
+An important paralog of this gene is SLC6A14.

 UniProtKB/Swiss-Prot for SLC6A5 Gene

 Terminates the action of glycine by its high affinity sodium-dependent reuptake into presynaptic terminals.
 May be responsible for the termination of neurotransmission at strychnine-sensitive glycinergic synapses.